 Part 1 – Can I Recover Data after Format?

-Formatting refers to an initialization operation performed to a disk to make it available for data storage.
+Formatting refers to an initialization operation performed on a disk to make it available for data storage.
 However, users can also choose to format the hard disk drive anytime they want after data storage.
-They only need to be aware of the fact that all files will be cleared after formatting was actually performed to hard drive.
+They only need to be aware of the fact that all files will be cleared after formatting was actually performed on the hard drive.
+Some users may want to ask what if a drive has been formatted unintentionally.
+Do they have a way to recover files from formatted hard drive?

 Issue:

 I stupidly formatted the wrong hard drive when there are two external hard drives connected on my computer.
 It is a WD external hard drive.
 I heard about the data recovery software which could help restore the saved data back from a formatted drive.
 But, I am afraid the program may make things worse.
+Do I have to use a data recovery program to get back my videos?
+Is there anyone that could give me some suggestions?
+Thanks!ccm.net

 In fact, file recovery from damaged drive is not always practical.
-For instance, if a hard drive has been sent to manufactures for low-level formatting, files in it will be gone forever; but if the drive is performed with high-level formatting, there is still a possibility for data recovery.
-To get more info about formatting types, please refer to Part 3 - Classification of Hard Drive Formatting.
+For instance, if a hard drive has been sent to manufacturers for low-level formatting, files in it will be gone forever; but if the drive is performed with high-level formatting, there is still a possibility for data recovery.
+To get more info about formatting types, please refer to Part 3 – Classification of Hard Drive Formatting.

 Next, we will show users how to recover formatted hard drive.